symfony/symfony-docs/reference/constraints/GreaterThanOrEqual.rst

 **type**: ``string`` **default**: ``This value should be greater than or equal to {{ compared_value }}``

-This is the message that will be shown if the value is not equal.
+This is the message that will be shown if the value is not greater than or equal to the comparison value.